MTrabka/SQL-projects/README.md

 - Filtering with subqueries/CTEs (e.g., **below global average** ratings)
 - Text search and pattern matching (`LIKE '%...%'`)
 - Column aliases and basic readability improvements (`AS`)

+Project 12: Multiple Tables with Reddit

+In this project, I analyzed fictional Reddit data using three tables: users, posts, and subreddits.
+The tasks covered everything from exploring the schema to combining data across tables with joins, stacking tables, and writing more advanced queries with `WITH`.

+**Skills Practiced:**

+- Exploring relational databases and identifying primary/foreign keys
+- Aggregation (`COUNT`, `AVG`, `MAX`)
+- `LEFT JOIN` and `INNER JOIN` for combining tables
+- Stacking tables with `UNION`
+- Common Table Expressions (`WITH`) for temporary queries
+- Filtering and ordering results for insights (e.g., most popular posts, highest scoring subreddit posts, average scores by subreddit)